yvonnejhao/Travel-Planner/README.md

 # Travel Route Planner

+## Key Differences and Advantages

+The Travel Route Planner provides tailored trip planning and optimization features that distinguish it from Google Maps:

+### Customized Itineraries
+- Users can input multiple destinations, preferred travel modes, and trip durations for a personalized experience.

+### Route Optimization
+- Automatically generates the most efficient routes between locations, saving time and effort.

+### Focused Features
+- Designed specifically for planning trips in Seattle, with local insights and constraints.

+### Database Integration
+- Allows users to save and retrieve trips for future reference, a feature not natively available in Google Maps.

 ## Overview
 The Travel Route Planner is a full-stack web application designed to help users plan travel routes effectively.
 Users can add multiple locations, select a travel mode, and generate optimized routes displayed on an interactive Google Map.
 The backend stores user trip details in a MongoDB database.